tensorflow/datasets/docs/splits.md

 You have 3 options for how to get a thinner slice of the data than the base splits, all based on `tfds.Split.subsplit`.

+*Note*: For a given set of data already on disk, subsplits are deterministic if shuffling is disabled (i.e. `shuffle_files=False`), but TFDS does not currently guarantee the order of the data on disk when data is generated, so if you regenerate the data, the subsplits may no longer be the same.

 ### Specify number of subsplits

 ```py